omoju/omoju.github.io/_posts/2016-05-06-15+-years-of-learning-computational-intelligence.md

 To put things in perspective, the first web page went live in 1991.
 By 1994, there were fewer than 3000 websites around, today there are well over billion.
 Even by 1994, the web was still mostly for hardcore hobbyist.

 By 1996, I found myself in Memphis, TN.
 Growing up, I spent most of my summers in London, so living abroad wasn’t so novel.
 However, I had never visited the American South.
 That summer, in addition to visiting London, my family and I planned to visit NYC for my cousins wedding.
 That summer trip was the beginning of my life in the states.
 I literally ended up staying in this country by complete happenstance.

 My uncles had persuaded my father to allows us to stay in the US because the universities in Nigeria where once again on strike.
-Since my sister and entered the country on a visitor’s visa, it meant that we had to get accepted into an American university in less than a few months and transition our status to F1 before we our visa ran out.
+My sister and I entered the country on a visitor’s visa, which meant that we had to get accepted into an American university in less than a few months and transition our status to F1 before we our visa ran out.
 In 3 weeks, my sister and I studied and passed our ACT exams.
 Think about how badass that is?
 To be told:

 >you have to take this extremely high-stakes exam, get a strong score and oh, by the way, you have 21 days to do it.

 You will be amazed what you can do, when you are forced to do it.
 We did exactly just that and gained acceptance to LeMoyne Owen college, an HBCU in Memphis.
 I started at LeMoyne Owen college January 1997.
-My first semester at there, I took a class titled “Management Information System.”
+My first semester there, I took a class titled “Management Information System.”

 >I took that class, discovered the internet and my life changed forever.

 It was game over, I had found what I wanted to do.
 I wanted to be a computer scientist.
 I wanted to know everything about what made this thing possible.
 By that fall, I transferred to the University of Memphis and became a CS major.

 ## University of Memphis
 Looking back on my undergraduate career, I had a great time.
 My classes were tough but intellectually stimulating.
 That was all I needed.
 I got As and Bs in all my CS classes, except for darn Assembly language.
 While I was perhaps the only Black girl in my year, and for the most part, probably one of three in the major, I wasn’t actually aware of it.
-Even though I clearly was Black, my identity was solidly African, as a result I honest did not process race the same way my American classmates did.
+Even though I clearly was Black, my identity was solidly African, as a result I honestly did not process race the same way my American classmates did.
 It has taken me over 10 years to see the world as Americans do.

 ## Computational System
 Towards the end of my junior year, I was talking with my computer graphics professor, Edward Ordman, who mentioned that his friend had just started a company and was looking for software engineers.
 I reached out and was hired as an intern, the company was called Thoughtware Learning Technologies, Inc. That internship would later become a full-time position.